-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 7-day, 68-mile hiking expedition to document the Idaho Remote Spot.
 This is our 23rd state Remote Spot documented as part of Project Remote.

 In Ryan’s Words:

 October 3, 2013.
 Beginning this year, meteorologists have decided to apply names to prominent wintertime storms in North America as if they were hurricanes.
 We are caught in the very first such named storm.
 Winter Storm Atlas is underway, and huge snowflakes are pouring out of the sky.
 We have driven all day from Boise northward deep into the Payette National Forest.
 The higher we get the more it snows.
 It’s late afternoon.
 The narrow backcountry road quickly turns into a foot of snow.
 I pop it into 4-wheel drive and cautiously creep forward.
 Snow just gets deeper as we approach a 7,000-foot high mountain pass on the twisty track.
 We’re in an ocean of forest blanketed in white.
 The Frank Church-River of No Return Wilderness is close now, relatively speaking, but so far away because of these difficult conditions.
 Our desire is to reach Big Creek trailhead on the edge of the “Frank,” hopefully with plenty of daylight left to make camp, then be poised in the morning to begin our week-long trek into the center of the wilderness and back.
 This is our latest Project Remote mission to document the single remotest location in all of Idaho, which we have calculated as being in the center of the Frank.